xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 https://www.agner.org/optimize/instruction_tables.pdf
 ```

 "Latency" three means that it takes, as the "Agner" documentations states, at  minimum three cycles to complete.
-In this particular case is the very-very-minimum, because as we saw in "Valgrind" manual, it can actually take hundreads of cycles.
+In this particular case is the very-very-minimum, because as we saw in "Valgrind" manual, it can actually take hundreds of cycles.
 If you are really unlucky it can actually take thousands and thousand of cycles (some milliseconds, but let us ignore this for now).

-Talling up how many cycles out little program would take, we have:
+Tallying up how many cycles out little program would take, we have:

 ```asm
 MOV RAX, [0x100]    # 200 cycles